fluidecho/hypermq/README.md

 ## Chit / Chat Example

-`chit`s is bi-directional, broadcast to all `chat` peers and receive messages back:
+`chit`s is bi-directional, broadcast to all `chat` peers and can receive messages back:

 ```js
 var hypermq = require('hypermq');